-Onsite Use - Print
+Onsite Use - Print and Microfilm

 Sets of most major Australian capital city newspapers dating from 1950 are shelved in cabinets in the Newspapers and Family History zone and can be accessed on a self-service basis.
 A list of available titles is provided and each cabinet and drawer is labelled for ease of identification and retrieval.

 Closed Access - Print and Microfilm